-A fee applied by some companies should you choose to repay your mortgage early.
-This charge is only applicable in certain instances and will vary from provider to provider.
+A fee that some companies charge if you choose to repay your mortgage early.
+This charge only applies in certain instances and will vary from provider to provider.

 An enhanced annuity is an annuity that pays a higher income to an individual if aspects of their lifestyle (such as smoking and drinking alcohol) or medical history may shorten life expectancy.

 Equity is the value of your home minus any outstanding mortgage or other debts secured against it.

 Equity release is a way of releasing the wealth tied up in your property without having to sell it and move to another home.
 You can either borrow against the value of your home or sell all or part of it in exchange for a lump sum or a regular monthly income.
 Equity Release products include Lifetime Mortgages and Home Reversion plans (which are also included in this jargon buster).

 This describes the way in which an annuity income can grow each year - you may choose to have no increase (level annuity) or increase your annuity each year at a fixed rate (say 3% per year) or in line with the change in a measure of inflation, such as the Retail Prices Index (RPI) for example.

 Your estate is the name for everything you own, including your home, possessions and any savings or investments.